Baker, Louisiana: Education

 Baker residents are zoned to the City of Baker School System.
 Baker High School is the city's high school.

 Unincorporated areas with Baker addresses are within the East Baton Rouge Parish Public Schools.

 East Baton Rouge Parish Library operates the Baker Branch, located across from Baker High School.
 The library opened in Miss Angie Williams' Tea Room on June 19, 1941 and subsequently moved to a school building in 1955, a third building, and then the Baker Masonic Lodge on July 20, 1959.
 The current library, with 17900 sqft of space, opened in April 2001; it was designed by Cockfield-Jackson Architects.

 National Guard

 Baker is home to the 926th MAC (mobility augmentation company) which is part of the 769th Engineer Battalion (combat) headquartered in Baton Rouge.
-These units belong to the 225th Engineer Brigade which is headquartered at Pineville on Camp Beauregard.
+These units belong to the 225th Engineer Brigade which is headquartered at Pineville on Louisiana National Guard Training Center Pineville.
 As of 2011 this unit has been activated for overseas deployment to a combat theater.